dimakura/reforma/README.md

 import {
   Table, // to display collection of data
   View, // to display single record
-  Form // to edit/create new records
+  Form // to edit existing or create a new record
 } from 'reforma'

 <Table
   schema={profileSchema}
-  perPage={10}
-  withSearchField
+  columns={['fullName', 'age']} // what and in what order should be displayed? perPage={10} // this will display paging at the bottom withSearchField // this will display search field
 />

 <View
   schema={profileSchema}
+  columns={['firstName', 'lastName', 'age']}
   id={1}
 />

 <Form
   schema={profileSchema}
+  columns={['firstName', 'lastName']}
   id={1} // or omit this for a new record onEditCompleted={doSomething}
 />